 I’m frequently asked this question by potential clients – “How hard can help desk be?”
-And the question is based on a common assumption that mobile help desk is just activating iPhones, setting up email and installing EMM/DMD on a device.
+And the question is based on a common assumption that mobile help desk is just activating iPhones, setting up email and installing EMM/MDM on a device.

 As I try to wrap my head around how there can be so many reasons someone would need to submit help desk tickets and receive technical support assistance for their smartphone or tablet, I realized there were three common themes across our client base.

 - Clients with corporate-liable devices had anywhere from 15 to 20 times more incidents than those organizations who have made the decision to go BYOD.

 - Do you have an EMM/MDM solution?
 If so, you are looking at 5 to 7 times more incidents than a company rolling the dice without one.

 - Do you have native and/or 3rd party applications your employees leverage to do their jobs?
 If so, your end-users will need tech support help up to 50% more than those without supported applications.

 The next step was trying to group the reason types out into similar buckets.
 I needed to do this, as I wanted to make sure our Training Team was building content we could use across our entire client base.
 Who wants to build 139 separate Knowledge Base articles or unique trainings anyways?!

 While I did see many common reason types, such as the ones our prospects assumed were all they needed to worry about, they only made up about 39% of our overall incidents.
 And it was interesting to see how frequently end users needed our help to answer basic questions around the day-to-day use of the device (19% of requests), rightsizing their smartphone or carrier plan (8% of requests) or connecting to their device outside of the office (7% of requests).

 So now we’ve identified almost ¾’s of the reasons an end-user needs our support.

 What other common reason types made the list?